JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 * **Key takeaway:**
     * While the traditional Jamstack architecture emphasizes SSG, it's not strictly exclusive of SSR.
 Modern implementations may incorporate server-side rendering for specific purposes.

+{{% /details %}}

-In essence, while Jamstack's core philosophy is centered around pre-built static sites, the landscape is evolving, and hybrid approaches that include elements of SSR are becoming more common.
+In essence, while Jamstack's core philosophy is **centered around pre-built static sites**, the landscape is evolving, and hybrid approaches that include elements of SSR are becoming more common.

 ## Web Apps with Python

+{{% details title="Web Apps in Python w/o fwk" closed="true" %}}

 Yes, that Python code would work as a basic CGI script, and you're correct, it's essentially Python without a web framework.
 Here's a breakdown: